-The basic version of the ATS-UKMFT family always comes with the I2C-Bus, USB2, TCP/IP (the latter two via VISA.driver) and RS232-interface.
+The basic version of the test system always comes with the IC-Bus, USB2, TCP/IP (the latter two via VISA.driver) and RS232-interface.
 For GPIB/IEC-/IEEE-stimulus and measuring tasks there is an optional board/interface for connecting all measuring devices common in the market such as e.g. Keysight, Tektronix, Philips, Fluke, Rohde & Schwarz so that they can be operated as comfortably as a stimulus or measuring unit of our test system.
 The CAN-bus can be used via a system-internal option.
-About 15 other fieldbus systems (PC-cards) can be built into the PC and can be addressed and evaluated comfortably by our software-windows.
+About 24 other fieldbus systems (PC-cards) can be built into the PC and can be addressed and evaluated comfortably by our software-windows.

-TRA670 Transient Recorder (Oscilloscope -Option)
+Transient Recorder (Oscilloscope)

-The 64k deep TRA670 transient recorder with 12bit resolution offers 50 MHz bandwidth with max.
+The 64k deep REINHARDT-transient recorder with 12 bit resolution offers 50 MHz bandwidth with max.
 250 MHz sample rate.
-Max. input voltage is $\pm 100\,\text{V}$ at min.
-250 μV resolution.
+Max. input voltage is $\pm 100 \, \text{V}$ at min.
+250 $\mu \text{V}$ resolution.
 Out of the curve forms it measures parameters such as frequency, period, rise time, fall time, pulse widths, peak voltage, distortion factor, Fourier analysis etc. Envelopes are for automatic evaluation of curve forms.
 8 HF-input channels and 9 NF-input channels are available, but the transient recorder can also be used on the standard measuring bus provided by the test system.
 An external trigger input is also available.
-Input impedance can also be programmed, $1\,\text{M}\Omega$ or $50\,\Omega$ and a second order filter can be connected.
+Input impedance can also be programmed, $1\,\mathrm{M}\Omega$ or $50\,\Omega$ and a second order filter can be connected.

-The transient recorder records analogue signals from an input voltage range from $\pm 1\,\text{V}$, $\pm 10\,\text{V}$ and $\pm 100\,\text{V}$ and displays them graphically.
-The time base from $10\,\text{ns}$ to $5\,\text{s}$ can be pre-set.
+The transient recorder records analogue signals from an input voltage range from $\pm 1$ V, $\pm 10$ V and $\pm 100$ V and displays them graphically.
+The time base from $\pm 100$ S can be pre-set.
 You can trigger both internally and externally - AC and DC-coupling can be pre-selected as well as the level for triggering.
 In digital recording, the history of a signal before the triggering point can be recorded and displayed.
-The recorded signal, be it sine or any pulse form, can be evaluated fully automatically with envelope curves of 2,000 points.
+The signal recorded in this way, be it sine or any pulse form, can be evaluated fully automatically with envelope curves of 2,000 points.
 For evaluation, there are of course separate measurements such as peak to peak, peak, rise time, fall time, pulse widths and frequency or periods.
 There is a Fourier analysis as well as a measurement of the distortion factor.